MultiW/food-truck-lover/README.md

     - `page_size` (integer, required): Number of results per page.
   - **Response:** List of matching vendors.

 **Notes:** this API allows users to search for vendors based on name, address, status, and location.
 They can query for a paginated list of vendors.
 If location filters are used, then pagination is ignored and `result_size` will be followed.
 Name, address, and status filters can still be used in conjunction with location filters.
+(In a future update, pagination query parameters and result_size should be merged.
+I don't see a reason to not use pagination when filtering by location.)

 **Sample Request 1: Search by name and status (no location filter)**